InformaticaUCO/simplesamlphp-module-ucofilter/README.md

     50 => array(
         'class' => UcoFilter::class,
+        // If one condition is true, all previous attributtes present in mapping
+        // will be removed.
+Reset is false by default, so no attributes are removed.
+        'reset' => [
+            '"sp-remote-id" in request["saml:RequesterID"]',
+        ],
         'mapping' => array (
             // Concatenation example without conditions
             // firstName, middleName and lastName exists in Attributes.